flamego/flamego.dev/docs/starter-guide.md

 ```

 ::: tip 💡 Did you know?
-If you have used other Go web frameworks like [Gin](https://github.com/gin-gonic/gin) or [Echo](https://echo.labstack.com/), you may be surpised that you can directly return a string in Flamego handlers as the response body to the client.
+If you have used other Go web frameworks like [Gin](https://github.com/gin-gonic/gin) or [Echo](https://echo.labstack.com/), you may be surprised that you can directly return a string in Flamego handlers as the response body to the client.

 That is exactly right!
 Of course, this won't be the only way to make a response body (which would be a very unfriendly design!).
 If you're interested in reading more, the [return values](core-concepts.md#return-values) is the magician behind the scene.
 :::